Jonatas-01/delightful-bite/README.md

     ![Accessibility](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/accessibility.png)
     - The accessability score were fixed adding arial label to icons and fixing the order of the 'H' element.
 But the LCP (Largest Contentful Paint element) were making the performance score low.
     ![Accessibility](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/second-accessibility.png)
+    - This bug was fixed adding load priority to the image and compressing the image.

 - __Unfixed Bugs__